ashley-ha/Language-Model-Classification-with-ULMFiT/README.md

 - [SQuAD dataset](https://rajpurkar.github.io/SQuAD-explorer/) - a reading comprehension dataset consisting of questiosn posed by crowdworkers on a set of Wiki articles, where the answer to every question is a segement of text, or span, from the corresponding reading passage

 ## My PyTorch Implementation
 1. First, I needed to obtain a pre-trained language model.
-You can either use a pre-trained model provided by Hugging Face, or you can train your own language model on a large dataset such as Wikipedia, Yelp, etc. I chose a number of various dataset that you can see above.
+You can either use a pre-trained model provided by Hugging Face, or you can train your own language model on a large dataset such as Wikipedia, Yelp, etc. I chose a number of various datasets that you can see above.

 2. Next, I needed to fine-tune the pre-trained language model on my specific dataset.
 This involves using a smaller learning rate for the earlier layers of the model, and a larger learning rate for the later layers.
 This is known as discriminative learning rates.